-The Judicial Ethics Advisory Committee, organized in 1976 by the Arizona Supreme Court, may render advisory opinions on the Code of Judicial Conduct, financial reporting requirements for judges, and any other requirement imposed by law on judges or candidates for judicial office.
-It may also render opinions interpreting the Code of Conduct for Judicial Employees, propose amendments to the Code of Judicial Conduct, and recommend appropriate subjects for judicial education programs.
+The Judicial Ethics Advisory Committee (JEAC), organized in 1976 by the Arizona Supreme Court, renders advisory opinions based on the Code of Judicial Conduct and the Code of Conduct for Judicial Employees.

-The complete text of all opinions from 1976 to present is available at this site.
-Point and click on Advisory Opinions below to reach the advisory opinions page.
-Then point and click on any year in the table to view a comprehensive list of ethics opinions for that particular year.
+All formal advisory opinions issued from 1976 to present are available through the link below.
+Click on "Judicial Ethics Advisory Opinions" to reach the advisory opinions page.
+Then click on any year in the table to view a comprehensive list of ethics opinions issued in that year.

 Judicial Ethics Advisory Committee